Categories

-Our economy seems so resilient, so robust and so unlikely to collapse.
+Before analysing it too deeply, our economy seems so resilient, so robust and so unlikely to collapse.
 We have faith in it and choose everyday how to earn money, spend money and live our lives.
 Then comes the cognitive dissonance with the rational recognition that actually, the forecasts are very bad and we need to change our approach fast in ways that most of us really don’t want to.
-So we are stuck on this runaway train with our subconscious beliefs instilled by the current cultural narrative.
+So we are stuck on this runaway train, driven by our subconscious beliefs that were instilled by the current cultural narrative.

 However we shouldn’t be hard on ourselves.
 We are in good company.
 Sir David Attenborough, the UK’s harbinger of Life on Earth’s doom, Mr Antonio Guterres, the UN Secretary General who warns of Global Boiling, Prof. Johan Rockström, the Dr Doom of climatology, and Prof. Steve Keen, the Dr Doom of economics are all stuck with the same cognitive dissonance.